Back to top

 • Doesn't go into withdrawal

-• Doesn't take more opioids, which could send him or her back into overdose
+• Doesn't take more opioids, which could send them back into overdose

 • Doesn't go back into overdose and need additional doses of naloxone